swalker-sada/anthos-practice/README.md

 > Note that the infrastructure build process can take approximately 30 - 35 minutes to complete.

-- After the `build.sh` script finishes, navigate to the **Cloudbuild** details page in Cloud Console from the left hand navbar.
+- After the `build.sh` script finishes, navigate to the **Cloud Build** details page in Cloud Console from the left hand navbar.
 - Initially, you see the `main` build running.
 Click on the build ID to inspect the stages of the pipeline.
 The `main` build pipeline trigger additional builds.
 - The following diagram illustrates the builds and the approximate times each stage takes to complete.
 Note that all the `env` and the `gitlab` stages run concurrently as shown.